malsenan/gg-scraper/README.md

 # gg-scraper
+Uses HtmlUnit to scrape op.gg
-Displays winrates and opposing champions
+Displays winrates for your top 10 played champions and shows the most played against champions